crfroehlich/bloog/content/configuration/setting-up/pwa.md

 (see below), are deployed to servers, accessible through URLs, and indexed by search engines (optionally).

-To be considered a Progressive Web App, BooGi-based pages:
+To be considered a Progressive Web App, HikingMyDesk-based pages:

 * **Progressive** - Work for every user, regardless of browser choice.